guettli/python-tips/README.md

 If you are new to Python or to programmming, then my recommendation: Buy a book, switch off your PC.
 Read.

+After you learned the basics, this text might help you.

 # Avoid

 Avoid native GUIs (tkinter, gtk, Qt, ...).
 Or native mobile apps.